ChesterOfTheSemester/CanvasNext-2015/README.md

 // Automatically switched to WebGL-mode
 ```

-For when WebGL is enabled, you can add additional fragment-shader code for layers indivudually.
+For when WebGL is enabled, you can add additional fragment-shader code for layers individually.
 CN recompiles the shader on change.

 ```GLSL
 // Grayscale everything